IanMalobaMwakha/learn-python/arithmethic-operators.md

 9
 ```

-Note: The addition is evaluated before the multiplication.
+Explanation: The addition is evaluated before the multiplication.

 ---